edrikL/gears/trunk/gears/test2/README.txt

 How to write tests:

-Gears unit tests are contained in the files listed in this directory.
-If you add a new file, you need to update config.js to point to it.
+Gears unit tests are contained in the files listed in the test2/testcases/ directory.
+If you add a new file, you need to update test2/testcases/config.js to point to it.

 The unit test runner can automatically run your tests in workers as well as in the main HTML document.
 You should take advantage of this where possible.
 To do so, just set the useWorker flag to true for your test file in config.js.

-Unit tests have access to a variety of utility functions in runner/lang.js and runner/assert.js.
+Unit tests have access to a variety of utility functions in test2/tester/lang.js and test2/tester/assert.js.

 The test runner also has support for asynchronous tests.
 To use it, set up your test as usual in a test* function.
 After you start the asynchronous bit, call